bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Active Goals - Mar 9 Sprint - More Content**
 	- [ ] **More Coins**
 		- [ ] Add Coins and their Powers
-			- [ ] Eris - For the Fairest - Flip a coin, plus each other coin this power has been used on this round.
-3/4/5/6 uses.
-			- [ ] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)
+			- [x] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)
 			- [ ] Proteus - Water Shifts Shapes - Transforms into a random power each toss.
 If the power is used, this face permanently becomes that power.
 			- [ ] Plutus - Greed is Blind - Gain a coin with +6/-6 and flip it.
 After payoff, destroy it.
 1/2/3/4 charges.
 			- [ ] Midas - All that Glitters - Gain a golden Obol/Diobol/Triobol/Tetrobol!
 Golden coins do nothing, but can be used to pay for tolls or other abilities.